ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/02-self-balancing-trees.md

 <!-- OPENDSA: END -->

 Instead we need to a find weaker balance invariant, and there are lots of different possibilities.
-For example, in @sec:AVL-trees we introduce the perhaps most famous of all self-balancing trees, the AVL tree, and in @sec:red-black-trees we briefly discuss Red-black trees which uses a slightly different invariant.
+For example, in @sec:search-trees:AVL-trees we introduce the perhaps most famous of all self-balancing trees, the AVL tree, and in @sec:search-trees:23-and-B-trees we discuss 2/3 trees and B-trees which use a different invariants.

 ::: example
 #### Example: Scapegoat trees